Versine: Versine and coversine

 The ordinary sine function (see note on etymology) was sometimes historically called the sinus rectus ("straight sine"), to contrast it with the versed sine (sinus versus).
 The meaning of these terms is apparent if one looks at the functions in the original context for their definition, a unit circle:

 For a vertical chord AB of the unit circle, the sine of the angle θ (representing half of the subtended angle Δ) is the distance AC (half of the chord).
 On the other hand, the versed sine of θ is the distance CD from the center of the chord to the center of the arc.
 Thus, the sum of cos(θ) (equal to the length of line OC) and versin(θ) (equal to the length of line CD) is the radius OD (with length 1).
 Illustrated this way, the sine is vertical (rectus, literally "straight") while the versine is horizontal (versus, literally "turned against, out-of-place"); both are distances from C to the circle.

-This figure also illustrates the reason why the versine was sometimes called the sagitta, Latin for arrow, from the Arabic usage sahem of the same meaning.
-This itself comes from the Indian word 'sara' (arrow) that was commonly used to refer to "utkrama-jya".
+This figure also illustrates the reason why the versine was sometimes called the sagitta, Latin for arrow.
 If the arc ADB of the double-angle Δ = 2θ is viewed as a "bow" and the chord AB as its "string", then the versine CD is clearly the "arrow shaft".